 As a kid, I always loved the advent calendar.
 We always had the ones with small doors to open to find a chocolate hidden (surprise..NOT!)
 Traditionally every day should hold a tiny present.
 In the Netherlands, shops don’t carry many different advent calendars, which made me go browse Pinterest for unique ideas.
 I found the most adorable and creatively crafted advent calendars, which is ofcourse much more fun than one you purchased.
+And I also made one myself!
 Here’s my round up…

 This advent calendar is a nice alternative to those who are suffering from the recession and have to live of a small budget.
 Instead of presents, your kids may take a Christmas ornament each day to hang in the tree.